Here are some of the questions Kangaroo Island Free Range Eggs is commonly asked about their farm:

 • Are your chickens’ beaks trimmed?

 No, definitely no beak trimming allowed on our farm.
+All of our hens are full beaked hens.

 • Are laying hens on your farm ever locked in sheds?